 For the Preferred Alternative, the areas of concern for flooding in New Jersey are the areas of the Project site currently within the BFE, which include the new Hudson River Tunnel's portal at Tonnelle Avenue, the ventilation shaft and fan plant site in Hoboken, and the existing North River Tunnel portal and Weehawken ventilation shaft.
-The NEC approach tracks through the Meadowlands west of the freight railroad tracks and Tonnelle Avenue are on a berm well above the existing and projected flood elevations.
+The new NEC approach tracks through the Meadowlands west of the freight railroad tracks and Tonnelle Avenue would be on a berm and viaduct well above the existing and projected flood elevations, and the existing tracks are similarly elevated on a berm.
 The elevation of the area east of the freight railroad tracks is lower, but still above the current BFE.